darioblanco/thesoftjaguar/thesoftjaguar/content/pelican-static-blog.md

     :::bash
     $ git remote add web dario@darioblanco.com:git/thesoftjaguar.git
+    $ git push web +master:refs/heads/master

-For now on, the deployment is totally independent from the github repo, and is going to be extremely comfortable:
+From now on, the deployment is totally independent from the github repo, and is going to be extremely comfortable:

     :::bash
     $ git push web master